 The awards were granted with the principal objective of linking Mr. Snowden's long-term compensation opportunity with shareholder value creation, both on an absolute stock performance basis and relative to the S&P 500 index.
 The awards require tremendous stock price appreciation and significant relative shareholder returns in order for Mr. Snowden to earn them, consistent with Penn National's pay-for-performance approach to executive compensation.
-These returns are also consistent with the Company's long track record of creating substantial value for shareholders - since its initial public offering nearly 27 years ago, Penn National has delivered 43,085% the Board believes that they directly align with the interests of all Penn National shareholders.
+These returns are also consistent with the Company's long track record of creating substantial value for shareholders - since its initial public offering nearly 27 years ago, Penn National has delivered 43,085% TSR.

+Because the awards are structured to motivate extraordinary long-term performance, are entirely at risk, and correlate directly with shareholder outcomes, the Board believes that they directly align with the interests of all Penn National shareholders.
 The Board also believes that, because the maximum number of shares available under the awards represents less than 0.6% of the shares outstanding as of the date of grant, the dilutive effect on shareholders is reasonable given the increase in shareholder value that would be represented by achievement of the stock price and TSR milestones.
 In addition, both awards impose follow-on continued employment vesting conditions that must be satisfied for the awards to fully vest.
 Finally, the Board believes that the provisions of the awards concerning change in control and termination are in keeping with shareholders' interests.